ReinoutStevens/octo-hipster/README.md

 octo-hipster
 ============

 Hackathon code for Sattose2012 to make Vadim happy.
-Septa-hipster was not cool enough to our liking.
+Septem-hipster was not cool enough to our liking.

 # Installation